-Make sure that you look for a thick, durable, sturdy pair with a comfy handle and take-apart blades.
+Make sure you look for a thick, durable, sturdy pair with a comfy handle and take-apart blades.
 Wash them thoroughly before and after using them on food.
-Find a pair that are dishwasher-safe and you can thank me later!
+Find a pair that are dishwasher-safe (you can thank us later)!

 FOOD STORAGE CONTAINERS

-Containers to store food in is such an essential kitchen tool!
-It helps you to keep from being wasteful, which is what I'm alllll about.
+Containers for food storage are such an essential kitchen tool!
+They help you to keep from being wasteful, which is what we're alllll about.